Walfred-MA/CNVAnalyze/eQTL/CallCoverage/README.md

-This is the script and pipeline of how we obtained the coverage information from each RNA-seq bam file.
+This is the script of how we obtained the coverage information from each RNA-seq bam file.